-This year, tickets are $13 for Adults, and $7 for Seniors and Children ages 5-12.
+This year, tickets are $15 for Adults, and $10 for Seniors, and $7 for Children ages 5-12.
 (Children 4 and under are free.)
-Tickets can be purchased at the door, but if you buy in advance (through Thursday, November 27) through this link on their site, you can save $2 on each adult ticket, and $1 on children and Senior tickets.
+Tickets can be purchased at the door, but if you buy in advance (through Thursday, November 23) through this link on their site, you can save $2 on each adult ticket, and $1 on childrens tickets.
 This year you can print them out and bring them with you!
 If you aren’t able to pre-order, you can print a $1 coupon from their site and bring it to the box office!
 (Note, you will need one coupon for each discounted ticket.)

 SantaLand Activity Ticket Prices (Red Activity Tickets are $.50 each) are as follows:

 4 Red Tickets: Arts & Crafts, Carousel, Train Ride and Fun House

 6 Red Tickets: Remote Control Race Track and Simulator Ride

 $10 Wristband: Unlimited Carousel, Train and Fun House